-To play one half of an odd couple opposite babyface Ryan Gosling, Crowe assumed the role of a bruiser -- and the weight that went along with it.
-Tipping the scale at 265lbs, the Australian actor, looking nothing like his early, 'gladiator' self, aimed to be the "physical juxtaposition of Ryan," with the pair playing off their disparate appearance for laughs.
+To play one half of an odd couple opposite babyface Ryan Gosling in "The Nice Guys", Crowe assumed the role of a bruiser -- and the weight that went along with it.
+Tipping the scale at 265 lbs, the Australian actor, looking nothing like his early, gladiatorial self, aimed to be the "physical juxtaposition of Ryan," with the pair playing off their disparate appearance for laughs.

-The most recent film on this list is 'Bleed For This', another film on this list that tells the story of a real-life boxer, and a film that required its actors to alter their physical appearance.
+'Bleed For This', another film on this list that tells the story of a real-life boxer, required its actors to alter their physical appearance.
 While Miles Teller was getting ripped to portray boxer Vinny Pazienza, Aaron Eckhart was gorging in order to play his trainer.
 "Miles was dropping, I was gaining," Eckart said in a recent interview.
 "So I would send him pictures of my breakfast which was a dozen glazed and he would send me a picture of his, which was a boiled egg."

 Robert De Niro

 The transformation that transformed the profession.
-In one film, De Niro went from a lithe and muscular Jake LaMotta to an older, overweight LaMotta, setting the record (later to be broken by Vincent D'Onofrio) for most weight gained for a film role.
-To show he was a team player, Joe Pesci, who would play opposite De Niro in the film's final act, lost weight to accentuate De Niro's size.
+In "Raging Bull", De Niro went from a lithe and muscular Jake LaMotta to an older, overweight LaMotta, setting the record (later to be broken by Vincent D'Onofrio) for most weight gained for a film role.
+Ever the team player, Joe Pesci, who would play opposite De Niro in the film's final act, lost weight to accentuate De Niro's size.

 Though 'The Informant!' got mixed reviews, its star did not, with Matt Damon going against type to play the uncharismatic informer, Mark Whitacre.
 Helping to play the office exec were 30 lbs, put there through a steady diet of "a #1 Value Meal at McDonald’s and then Doritos on top of it.
 It was absolute heaven."